Research Locations

 Testing, checking, validating – ForWind has built up a unique in-house research infrastructure over the past 20 years.
 If the partners from the Wind Energy Research Alliance are included, ForWind researchers can investigate and model almost all processes and phenomena along the wind energy value chain.

-WindLab and turbulent wind tunnel, University of Oldenburg
+WindLab and turbulent wind tunnel, Carl von Ossietzky University of Oldenburg

-In 2017, ForWind’s WindLab was inaugurated on the Oldenburg campus.
+ForWind inaugurated the WindLab on the Oldenburg campus in 2017.
 The centerpiece of the new building with 2,300 square meters of floor space is a turbulent wind tunnel that can be used to study the interaction of atmospheric flows with wind farms, wind turbines and their components.
 In this way, exact data on the operating behavior of wind turbines and large offshore wind farms are determined.

-The wind tunnel is used by physicists, meteorologists, oceanographers and engineering scientists from the University of Oldenburg and the University of Hannover, the Jade University of Applied Sciences and Arts, the Fraunhofer Institute for Wind Energy and Energy System Technology (Bremerhaven) and the Max Planck Institute for Dynamics and Self-Organization (Göttingen).
+The wind tunnel is used by physicists, meteorologists, oceanographers and engineering scientists from Carl von Ossietzky University Oldenburg and Leibniz University Hannover, Jade University of Applied Sciences, the Fraunhofer Institute for Wind Energy and Energy System Technology (Bremerhaven) and the Max Planck Institute for Dynamics and Self-Organization (Göttingen).

-Large wave flow channel (GWK+), University of Hannover
+Large wave flow channel (GWK+), Leibniz Universität Hannover

-In 2023, the Large Wave Current Channel at the Coastal Research Center was expanded to GWK+.
+The GWK+ has been the further development of the Large Wave Current Channel at the Coastal Research Center since 2023.
 The Forschungszentrum Küste is an institution of the Leibniz Universität Hannover and the Technische Universität Braunschweig.

 With a new more powerful wave machine, larger waves and loads can be generated, which will allow even more realistic testing and further development of structures under extreme conditions.
 The waves are generated by a 7 m high dry back piston type wave flap, whose maximum stroke is 7.5 m.
 Thus, a maximum generatable wave height of approx. 3 m can be achieved.
 At the same time, the system is designed for active absorption of reflected waves.